-In many people, the diagnosis of genital herpes can be hard to establish.

-As mentioned earlier, the severity of symptoms can vary greatly from one person to another.
-An initial episode can, at times, be so mild as to pass unnoticed and a first recurrence may take place some months or even years after the first infection.
+In many people, the diagnosis of genital herpes can be hard to establish As mentioned earlier, the severity of symptoms can vary greatly from one person to another.
+An initial episode can, at times, be so mild as to pass unnoticed and later, due to triggers such as stress, illness, or hormonal changes, the virus can reactivate, causing the first noticeable outbreak this may take place some months or even years after the first infection.

 Up to 80% of people who have been infected with genital herpes are unaware they have the infection.
-These people may however transmit HSV to others.

-In such cases genital herpes can lead to confusion and bewilderment in people, unable to understand the sudden appearance of infection and apparent transmission from someone else.
+These people may unknowingly transmit HSV to others.
+In such cases genital herpes can lead to confusion and bewilderment in people, unable to understand the sudden appearance of infection.